nkiselov/FuncNode/README.md

 # FuncNode
-Node function representation for equivalence checking
+Node representation of sequence functions for equivalence checking and pattern problem generation